-When establishing your PCS Service, please call PCS Customer Solutions via the state Telecommunications Relay Service (TRS) by first dialing (7) (1
+When establishing your PCS Service, please call PCS Customer Solutions via the state Telecommunications Relay Service (TRS) by first dialing (T) (1) (TALK).
+Then provide the state TRS with this number: 866-727-4889.

-To turn TTY mode on or off:
+To turn TTY Mode on or off:

 - 1. Press to access the main menu.

-- 2. Select Settings and press 📷 .
+- 2. Select Settings and press ...

-- 3. Select Others and press 💽.

-- 4. Select TTY and press a.
+- 4. Select TTY and press .
 (You will see a message on the display.)

-- 5. Press OK (left softkey) to continue.
+- 5. Press or 0K (left softkey) to continue.

-- 6. Select Enable or Disable and press 💽 .
+- 6. Select Enable or Disable and press .

-Note: When you connect TTY devices, your phone will display in TTY mode.
+Note: In TTY Mode, your phone will display the TTY access icon.
 If TTY mode is enabled, the audio quality of non-TTY devices connected to the headset jack may be impaired.